Prepare

 - What is a mentor?
 Whom do I choose?

-- How do I know if my mentor has done what he/she needs to for me to be
+- How do I know if my mentor has done what he/she needs to for me to be accepted to the Symposium?

 - Can a mentor sponsor more than one student presentation?